jpoehnelt/blog/src/posts/archive-github-dependabot-semantic-release-emails-with-appscript.md

 As an Open Source maintainer, I get hundreds of emails a day from Dependabot and Semantic Release.
 A while back, I put together the below [Google Apps Script](https://developers.google.com/apps-script) snippet to automatically archive the emails based upon some simple regex patterns to accomplish the following tasks:

-* Archive Dependabot emails that are merged or closed
+* Archive Dependabot emails that are merged or closed.
-* Archive Semantic Release publish notifications on
+* Archive Semantic Release publish notifications on issues and pull requests.

 Currently this is running in a cron every 5 minutes.